serokell/blog-posts/whats-that-typeclass-functor/article.md

 Nevertheless, a Haskell project can hardly do without a couple of Functor instances.
 It enables one to do transformations on the wrapped type without knowing anything about the wrapper, and that's very beneficial.

-Moreover, Functor is a solid basis and the predecessor of the Applicative typeclass, which further leads to monads.
-Hence, it brings you one step closer to the dream of many – understanding monads.
+Moreover, Functor is a solid basis and the predecessor of the Applicative typeclass, which further leads to Monad.
+The latter is a famous and widely used typeclass in Haskell.
+Understanding it will give you considerably greater command of the language.

 ## Conclusion